 Note this expression is normalized, which facilitates a straightforward and easy computation of the entropy term in the variational free energy objective~\Eq{eq:variational-free-energy}.
 We construct the bijective transformation between $\vec{\zeta}$ and $\vec{S}$ as a residual network using the fermionic neural network layers~\cite{Pfau2020c}.
 Since each layer is permutation equivariant, \Eq{eq:flow} is invariant to the permutation of proton coordinates~\cite{Kohlerb}.
 Moreover, the construction also ensures translational invariance and periodicity of the probability density~\cite{SM}.
 We compute the transformation Jacobian in \Eq{eq:flow} using forward-mode automatic differentiation~\cite{Baydin2018}.

-Next, we design a neural network for the electronic ground-state trial wavefunction $\psi_{\vec{S}}(\vec{R}) \propto \Braket{\vec{R} | \psi_{\vec{S}}}$ at fixed proton positions.
-We concatenate the proton and electron coordinates together and feed them into a fermionic layer~\cite{Pfau2020c} which accounts for the periodic boundary conditions and translational invariance~\cite{Xie2022, PhysRevResearch.4.023138, Wilson2022, Cassella2022, Libe}.
-The layer outputs $\vec{f}^{\vec{S}} \in \mathbb{R}^{N\times M} $ and $\vec{f}^\uparrow, \vec{f}^\downarrow \in \mathbb{R}^{N/2 \times M} $, which are features that transform equivariantly under the permutation of protons and electrons of the same spin.
-Using these features, we construct an unnormalized Jastrow-geminal-type wavefunction~\cite{SM}
+Next, we design a neural network for the electronic ground-state trial wave function $\psi_{\vec{S}}(\vec{R}) \propto \Braket{\vec{R} | \psi_{\vec{S}}}$ at fixed proton positions.
+We concatenate the proton and electron coordinates together and feed them into a fermionic layer~\cite{Pfau2020c} that accounts for the periodic boundary conditions and translational invariance~\cite{Xie2022, PhysRevResearch.4.023138, Wilson2022, Cassella2022, Libe}.
+The layer outputs $\vec{f}^{\vec{S}} \in \mathbb{R}^{N\times M} $ and $\vec{f}^\uparrow, \vec{f}^\downarrow \in \mathbb{R}^{N/2 \times M} $, which are features that transform equivariantly under permutation of protons or electrons of the same spin.
+Using these equivariant features, we construct an unnormalized Jastrow-geminal-type wave function~\cite{SM}